ciena-frost/ciena-frost.github.io/markdown/02-UI-components/01-input-fields/01-text-field.md

   <img src="assets/images/ui-components/input-controls/text/error.png" class="confluence-embedded-image" />

 - **Display appropriate units of measure** when the text field value will be interpreted according to a unit of measure (e.g. GB, MB, kB).
-- **Use prompt text as a last-resort** to supplement context, labels and instructions
+- **Use prompt text as a last resort** to supplement context, labels and instructions

   <img src="assets/images/ui-components/input-controls/text/prompt.png" class="confluence-embedded-image" />